bcreation/widget-resa/README.md

 ```
 ### Developement rules

-1. Add a client
+1. Add override options
   * src folder
     ```
-    In the assets folder you have to add new files of the current client to add new options in javascript and design in sass.
+    In the assets folder you have to add new files of the override folder to add new options in javascript and design in sass.
     ```
   * main.js file
     ```
-    Import you client javascript file and add it to the new Vue component, in the props -> opts.
+    Import you overrride javascript file and add it to the new Vue component, in the props -> opts.
     * If you have to widget make an array of options *
     ```
   * WidgetWrapper.vue file
     ```
-    Create a WidgetComponent and bind the options of your client.
+    Create a WidgetComponent and bind the options of your website.
-    * bind test to true if you're using a GAT url test. *
+    * bind test to true if you're using an url test. *
-    * bind dev to true if you've troubles with CORS and cross domain.*
+    * bind dev to true if you've troubles with CORS and cross domain during developement (localhost issues)*

-    By default it's Bootstrap 3.3.7 who's using.
     ```
 2. Widget developement
     * ./components
       ```
-      One for Bootstrap v4+ and one v3 for Bootstrap v3.3.7
+      You can add tabs for a multiple widgets services
       ```

 ### Compiles and minifies for production
 ```
 yarn run build
+  It launch lint and unit test before create a index.html file in ./dist folder

+yarn run build-widget
-It launch lint and unit test before create a special index.html file in ./dist folder **Dont worry about this -> Error: ENOENT: no such file or directory ** After the build done go check the index.html created and copy then paste in the module code in GAT
+  It launch lint and unit test before create a special index.html file in ./dist folder who mixed html css and js in one single file
+**Dont worry about this -> Error: ENOENT: no such file or directory **
 ```

 ### Lints and fixes files